Healthy eating over 60

 Vitamin B6 is found in wholegrain cereals, meats, vegetables and fruit.
 It's rare to be deficient.
 The RDI is:

 Vitamin D is made mostly in the skin.
-It helps you absorb calcium, so it’s vital for good bone health.
+It helps your body absorb calcium, so it's vital for good bone health.
 It is also important for muscle function and possibly immune function.

 Adults aged 51 to 70 need twice as much vitamin D as younger adults.
-Those aged over 70 need 3 times as much vitamin D as adults under 50 years.
-This is because the skin is not as efficient at making it.
+Those aged over 70 years need 3 times as much vitamin D as adults under 50 years.
+This is because their skin is not as efficient at making it.

-People who cover up for cultural reasons are at increased risk of vitamin D deficiency, as are people with dark skin, such as Aboriginal and Torres Strait Islander people, who need more exposure to make the same amount of vitamin D. If you can’t get outside often, talk to your doctor about vitamin D supplements.
+People who cover up for cultural reasons are at increased risk of vitamin D deficiency.
+This is also relevant for people with naturally darker skin, such as Aboriginal and/or Torres Strait Islander people and others.
+These people may need more exposure to sunlight to make the same amount of vitamin D. If you can't get outside often, talk to your doctor about vitamin D supplements.

 Calcium

 Calcium is needed for healthy bones, and nerve and muscle function.
-Inadequate calcium can lead to low bone density (osteoporosis) and a risk of fractures, which is a greater risk for women after menopause.
+A lack of calcium can lead to low bone density (osteoporosis) and increase your risk of fractures.
+This risk is greater after menopause.

 The RDI of calcium for older Australian adults is: